 Gambia Health Care and Vaccinations

-Food and drink
+Food and Drink

 Mains water in the urban and resort areas is safe.
 Elsewhere, water for drinking, brushing teeth or making ice should be boiled or otherwise sterilised.
 Fresh milk should be boiled if unpasteurised; powdered or tinned milk is preferable.
 Avoid unpasteurised dairy products.
 Meat, fish and vegetables should be cooked, and fruit peeled.
 Avoid fruits and vegetables with bruised or broken skin.

 Diarrhoeal diseases including giardiasis are common.
 Bilharzia (schistosomiasis) is present; avoid swimming and paddling in stagnant fresh water.
 Hepatitis E is widespread.
 Hepatitis B is endemic.
 Cholera is a risk, and up-to-date advice should be sought on the most suitable precautions.
 Rabies is present in dogs, bats and other mammals in The Gambia.
 Visitors who are planning on taking part in outdoor activities are at risk.